 Assessment Rationale And Relationship

 The rationale for the assessments is to enable the students to demonstrate their intellectual grasp of non-fiction film theory and aesthetics and to illustrate this through the production of a short film.
 Given the emphasis on practice, the production of the film forms the major part of the assessment, but the production critique provides the students an opportunity to articulate the theoretical and methodical considerations that informed their practice.
-Students marks for the creative project is made up of both and group and individual role marks.
-Peer assessment may be used to discriminate individual contributions in this module.
-Any peer assessment used is not designed to assess quality of individual contributions to the group work but is designed to identify the quantity of work dedicated to the project.
+Each student's mark for the creative project is made up of both group (if applicable) and individual role marks.
+Peer assessment may be used to discriminate individual contributions.
+Any peer assessment used is not designed to assess quality of individual contributions to any group work but is designed to identify the quantity of work dedicated to the project.
 In essence this is a mechanism to identify students who have not made a full contribution to the group production.